-While there are commonalities in experience, grief’s manifestation is unique to each person.
-There is not one other living being who will understand exactly how you feel or the subtleties of your unique connection.
-No other person; knew your person, your pet, or your situation in the exact way you did ( and do).
+While there are commonalities in experience, grief’s manifestation is unique to each individual.
+There is not one other living being who will understand exactly how you feel or the subtleties of your specific connection.
+No other person; knew your person, your animal companion, or your situation in the exact way you did (and do).
 They do not know the many nuances that existed between them and you.
 They cant know what made them uniquely them, you uniquely you, and your connection uniquely yours.
 It is these nuances of relationship that make this process both complex and sacred.
 And, this is as it should be.

 It is a process that can’t be rushed, at times won’t find comfort, and that must be honoring of you and your important other or situation.
 Take your time and know in whatever way you need to make sense of your loss, it is ok.
-It was your connection – it belonged ( and belongs) uniquely to you.
+It was your connection – it belonged (and belongs) to you.

 Copyright Protected: © 2020 LaDonna Remy MSW, LICSW.
 All rights reserved.

 Professional Disclaimer: It is important to recognize that all information contained in the Perspective on Trauma Blog is informational, and is not intended as a substitute for clinical care.
 It is not possible to provide informed care through web content, as an informed treatment relationship cannot be formed.
 If you or a loved one is in need of care, it is important that you access this care from your own care provider.

 Agreement of Use: In consideration for your use of and access to the Perspective on Trauma Blog, you agree that LaDonna Remy MSW, LICSW is not liable to you for any action or non-action you may take in reliance upon information from the blog.
 As noted, it is not possible to provide informed (personalized care) through blog content.
 It is your responsibility to seek individual clinical care from your own provider, who will know or learn your specific circumstances, should care be needed.